signalSurfer/flipper-watchfire-remote/README.md

 Instructions:
   <ol>0.
 Plug your flipper in and access it via qFlipper or https://lab.flipper.net <br/>
-	1. Create a folder "wfGas" in SD Card/subghz/ <br/>
+	1. Navigate to SD Card/subghz/ <br/>
-	2. Place the .sub files in that folder <br/>
+	2. Upload the wfGas folder containing the .sub files there <br/>
 	3. Place wfGas.txt in SD Card/subghz/subghz_remote/ <br/><br/></ol>

 🐬 If you would like to store your sub files somewhere else: <br/>